BaiYunpeng1949/hierarchical-resource-rational-reader/README.md

 ## 4. Installation Guide

 ### Typical installation time
 Approximately **20 minutes** on a standard Linux workstation or server.
-I strongly recommend set up your environment in a Ubuntu server that has Nvidia GPU.
+We strongly recommend set up your environment in a Ubuntu server that has Nvidia GPU.
+GPU is needed for both training and testing/simulation.

 ### Installation steps
-I strongly recommend using `conda` to manage your virtual environments.
+We strongly recommend using `conda` to manage your virtual environments.
 ```bash
 git clone https://github.com/BaiYunpeng1949/hierarchical-resource-rational-reader.git